A tribute to Thierry Henry, Arsenal’s scorer of more goals and better goals

 • • • •

-These days, when we watch Arjen Robben in action for Bayern Munich the same conversation always crops up.
+The same conversation always crops up when discussing Arjen Robben.
 We consistently ask ourselves why – having seen him do so on countless occasions – defenders still allow him to cut inside onto his left foot.

 The same goes for Henry’s trademark finish, which involved him opening up his body and curling right-footed beyond the goalkeeper.
 And the answer is the same in both cases: he’s just that good.